iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 ### The Weasel  Problem

-Let us look at *"weasel"* class definitions:
+Let us look at the *"weasel"* class definitions:
-- **WordNet**: 'small carnivorous mammal with short legs and elongated body and neck'.
+- **WordNet**: small carnivorous mammal with short legs and elongated body and neck.
-- **[Wikipedia](https://en.wikipedia.org/wiki/Weasel)**: 'The English word weasel was originally applied to one species of the genus, the European form of the least weasel (*Mustela nivalis*).
+- **[Wikipedia](https://en.wikipedia.org/wiki/Weasel)**: the English word weasel was originally applied to one species of the genus, the European form of the least weasel (*Mustela nivalis*).
 This usage is retained in British English, where the name is also extended to cover several other small species of the genus.
-However, in technical discourse and in American usage, the term weasel can refer to any member of the genus, the genus as a whole, and even to members of the related genus *Neogale*''.
+However, in technical discourse and in American usage, the term weasel can refer to any member of the genus, the genus as a whole, and even to members of the related genus *Neogale*.
-- **[Webster](https://www.merriam-webster.com/dictionary/weasel)** (broader): 'any of various small slender active carnivorous mammals (genus *Mustela* of the family *Mustelidae*, the weasel family) that can prey on animals (such as rabbits) larger than themselves, are mostly brown with white or yellowish underparts, and in northern forms turn white in winter'.
+- **[Webster](https://www.merriam-webster.com/dictionary/weasel)**: any of various small slender active carnivorous mammals (genus *Mustela* of the family *Mustelidae*, the weasel family) that can prey on animals (such as rabbits) larger than themselves, are mostly brown with white or yellowish underparts, and in northern forms turn white in winter.

-The definition of the *"weasel"* synset in WordNet is too broad - it potentially encompasses all the other mentioned classes.
+The definition of the *"weasel"* synset in WordNet is broad - it potentially encompasses all the other mentioned classes.
 Moreover, the interpretation of the term weasel varies, between UK and US English, further complicating its consistent application.
 In US English, the term weasel often refers to the whole *Mustelidae*, also called 'the weasel family'.
 All of the following - weasel, mink, European polecat, and black-footed ferret - belong to the weasel family, as understood by US English.
+One possible solution is to define the *"weasel"* class more precisely as the subgenus *Mustela*, which contains the 'least weasel' and other very similar species, which would lead only to the removal of a few images.

 <div class="theme-image"></div>

 <div style="margin: 15px 0px 25px 0px; color:grey; font-size:14px; font-weight:600; line-height: 1.3;">
     Figure 19.
 A simplified branching diagram showing the <em style="color:grey;">Mustelidae</em> family, also referred to as 'the weasel family', or simply 'weasels' in US English.
 Some of ImageNet classes are: <em style="color:grey;">"weasel"</em>, <em style="color:grey;">"polecat"</em>, <em style="color:grey;">"black-footed ferret"</em> and <em style="color:grey;">"mink"</em>.
 All of these belong to the weasel family, pointing at yet another issue with class names.
 Images of these classes also depict species outside of ImageNet, such as tayras or voles, or even different ImageNet classes, such as otter or badger.
 The diagram shows evolutionary relationships between selected species from the ImageNet dataset; the circles mark higher taxonomic units.
 </div>

-#### Solution
-One possible solution is to define the *"weasel"* class more precisely as the subgenus *Mustela*, which contains the 'least weasel' and other very similar species, which would lead only to the removal of a few images.

 ### The Ferret Problem